yiryuan/MA675/README.md

 ## Nov.12 2022
 1. Change the logic of the function. -- Jing Wu
 2. Finish the code of getting the data. -- JIng Wu
+3. Finish slicing the data of 2018 Brazil population. -- Jingyu Liang

 ## Nov.11 2022